jackhu1506/lob-price-prediction/README.md

 This project reconstructs the Bitcoin limit order book from Kraken's Level-2 feed and tests whether there's a short-horizon price signal in it, and if so, whether that signal survives trading costs.
-Two approaches are compared: logistic regression on order-flow imbalance (OFI) features, and DeepLOB (Zhang et al., 2019).
+The current model is a logistic regression on order-flow imbalance features, evaluated under walk-forward cross-validation.
+A DeepLOB (Zhang et al., 2019) comparison is planned; the PyTorch harness is validated and in place.

-The project emphasizes honest evaluation.
-I use walk-forward splits only, never shuffle, and watch closely for leakage.
-The goal is to answer the question objectively, not to build a backtest that looks good.
+Result: the signal is statistically real at h=10 (0.503 balanced accuracy against a 0.333 floor) but does not survive the bid-ask spread.
+Gross edge per trade is $1.30 against $1.80 in spread cost, so it loses money before fees enter the picture.

 ---

 ## Pipeline